-Sadly, production ran to only 20 aircraft and so the effort was switched once again to assembly of UK designed aircraft including 109 DH Vampire Trainer aircraft.
+Sadly, production ran to only 20 aircraft and so the effort was switched once again to assembly of UK designed aircraft including 109 DH115 Vampire Trainer aircraft.

-During 1985 the name became Hawker De Havilland Victoria and refocused activities on component manufacturing, support and repair as well as the assembly of Sikorsky Blackhawk Helicopters for the Australian Army.
+During 1985, the name became Hawker De Havilland Victoria and refocused its activities on component manufacturing, support and repair, as well as the assembly of Sikorsky Blackhawk Helicopters for the Australian Army.